FintechLabZ/SHRK-RoadMap/White Paper.md

 Money is water.
 It can be a conduit for commitment.
 Money moving in the direction of our Highest commitments nourishes our World and ourselves.
-Know the flow take Responsibility for the way your Money moves in the World.
+Know the Flow take Responsibility for the way your Money moves in the World.

 6% fees go to Marine Life Foundations / Endangered Species of Sharks.